VitalBuggy/CaveGen/README.md

 ## Usage

-A "quality of life" feature in this program is seeding.
+In order to increase n, or run an iteration of the algorithm, press `[SPACEBAR]` A "quality of life" feature in this program is seeding.
 You can pass a seed in as an argument and you will generate the same cave as such

 ```sh